Experiencing difficulties with fertility can be overwhelming, particularly when confronted with concerns about your reproductive health.

 Should I do IUI or go straight to IVF?

-If you have no functioning fallopian tubes, IVF is the recommended option.
-If at least one tube is open, IUI may be considered, but your doctor will advise based on your unique situation and fertility assessment.
+For women without functioning fallopian tubes, IVF is generally the treatment that fertility specialists consider, as it does not rely on the tubes for fertilisation.
+If at least one tube is open, IUI may be worth discussing with your doctor, who will advise on the most appropriate pathway based on your individual assessment.

 The information provided is intended for general guidance only and should not be considered medical advice.
 For personalised recommendations and tailored advice based on your unique situations, please consult a specialist at Thomson Medical.
 Request an appointment with Thomson Medical today.